Covy: An AI-powered Robot with a Compound Vision System for Detecting Breaches in Social Distancing: Experimental Evaluation

 \subsubsection{Navigation Accuracy}

-From Table~\ref{tab:real_nav_comp} we see that the SAC model performs better than the DDPG model in terms of the failure rate.
-Additionally, SAC is faster than DDPG in reaching the target: we suspect that the stochastic nature of SAC provides better exploration and allows the model to find an optimal path, whereas DDPG is deterministic.
-An interesting observation is that both DDPG and SAC can get lost (or end up in a deadlock) in simulated and real environments.
-We conjecture that this is due to the use of Lidar odometry which can produce inconsistent measurement when the robot moves fast.
-However, our hybrid approach is designed to overcome this limitation and performs best with respect to the failure rate at the cost of slower navigation.
+Table \ref{tab:nav} shows that the thee navigation stacks are performant in simulation with a minimum success rate of $\geq 87\%$.
+However, in reality the performances drop by more than $10\%$ for pure DRL approaches and by $3\%$ for the hybrid navigation stack.
+On the other hand, the hybrid stack is about 2 to 3 times slower than its DRL counterparts.
+This is expected as the robot needs to keep track of its position on the given map.
+Furthermore, we see that the SAC model performs better than the DDPG model in the real and simulated environment.
+Additionally, SAC is faster than DDPG in reaching the target: we suspect that the stochastic nature of SAC provides better exploration and allows the model to find more optimal paths than DDPG, which is a deterministic DRL agent.
+Contrary to the hybrid approach, both DDPG and SAC can get lost (or end up in a deadlock) in both environments.
+We conjecture that this is due to the use of LiDAR odometry which can produce inconsistent measurement when the robot moves fast.
+Overall, our hybrid approach performs the best the cost of slower navigation.